ayandaz/gitlab-runner-docker/README.md

 ```
 This stops and removes the container but keeps the configuration in ./config.

-### Example command to make sure that the runner can actually talk to the host Docker daemon through the mapped socket
+### Example command to make sure that the runner can actually talk to the host Docker daemon through the mapped socket.
+Run this from inside the docker container.
 ```
 docker exec -it gitlab-runner docker info
 ```